miztiik/kinesis-tumbling-window-analytics/README.md

 # Streaming Analytics Using Kinesis Data Analytics

 The executives at Mystique Unicorn are interested in getting near real-time insights into the sales performance of their stores.
-They are mutliple stores in multiple locations.
+They are multiple stores in multiple locations.
 All of these stores send their sales records as a stream of events to a kinesis data stream at regular intervals throughout the day.
 They would like to have a real-time dashboard that shows them the sales revenue per store.
 In future they would like to expand this capability to drill down to find out which category is most popular.
 For example, A typical question that often gets asked is, Which category did we sell more today? _Electronics_ or _Books_?

 They heard that AWS offers analytics capabilities on streaming events of data.
 Can you help them?

 ## 🎯 Solutions

-AWS offers multiple capabilities to peform analytics on streaming data.
+AWS offers multiple capabilities to perform analytics on streaming data.
 As they are using kinesis data streams to ingest the stream of sales events, We can leverage Kinesis Data Analytics capability with AWS to perform stream analytics using regular `SQL` or `Apache Flink`.
 In this solution, we will use simple SQL query to calculate the `revenue_per_store` metric and store the value in S3 for further processing.

 ![Miztiik Automation: Streaming Analytics Using Kinesis Data Analytics](images/miztiik_automation_kinesis_tumbling_window_analytics_architecture_03.png)